Miyuu Sugawara: Continued title reign

 Sugawara made her third Krush Women's Atomweight Championship defense against Chan Lee at Krush 142 on October 28, 2022.
 The pair previously faced each other at K-1 KRUSH FIGHT 103 on July 21, 2019, with Sugawara winning by majority decision.
 She won the rematch by a third-round knockout, the first stoppage victory of her professional career.
 She was later named the October "Fighter of the Month" by eFight.

 K-1 Atomweight champion

 Sugawara challenged the K-1 Women's Atomweight champion Phayahong Ayothayafightgym at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 The title bout was a rematch of their 2021 K-1 Atomweight Grand Prix finals meeting, which Sugawara lost by split decision, after an extension round was contested.
 She won the fight by majority decision, with scores of 30–28, 30–28 and 29–29.

+Sugawara faced Dimitra Agathangelidou in a non-title bout at K-1 World GP 2023 on July 17, 2023.
+She won the fight by unanimous decision, with scores of 30–28, 30–28 and 30–29.

+Sugawara faced Maria Nella in a non-title bout at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～ on September 10, 2023.
+She won the fight by unanimous decision, with two scorecards of 30–28 and one scorecard of 30–27 in her favor.

+Sugawara vacated the Krush Women's Atomweight Championship on September 26, 2023.

+Sugawara faced Lucille Deadman at K-1 ReBIRTH 2 on December 9, 2023.
+She won the fight by unanimous decision, with all three judges scoring the fight 30–28 for Sugawara.

+Sugawara faced Koyuki Miyazaki (RISE Atomweight champion) in a -45.5 kg catchweight bout at K-1 World MAX 2024 - World Tournament Opening Round on March 20, 2024.
+The fight was ruled a unanimous decision draw after the first three rounds were contested, with Sugawara losing the unanimous decision after an extra round was fought.

+On December 15, 2024, Sugawara vacated her K-1 Women's Atomweight title.
+She announced to be pursuing a career in boxing.